 2 of 2

-Dr. Siskind has been Associate Provost for Finance and Planning since 2019.
+Dr. Siskind has been Associate Provost since 2019; he focuses on Academic Affairs budgets/finance and leads the Division of Student Success.
 Previously, he was a long-time faculty member in the Department of Historical & Political Studies specializing in American political, urban/suburban, and environmental history.
 He came to Arcadia in 2004 and was awarded tenure in 2010.

 Dr. Siskind’s earlier administrative work at Arcadia included a one-year appointment as Associate Dean of the College of Arts & Sciences in 2018-2019, six years as Chair of the Department of Historical & Political Studies from 2012-2018, and interim Dean of Undergraduate Studies for the 2011-2012 academic year.
 He also served as President of Arcadia’s first Faculty Senate from 2014 to 2016 and was Chair both of the General Education Steering Committee that created Arcadia’s Undergraduate Curriculum in 2007 and of the Faculty Governance Task Force that created the University’s new Faculty Senate governance system in 2014.
 Beyond Arcadia, he served as Executive Director of the Urban History Association from 2017-2020.

 In the Arcadia classroom, Siskind continues to teach a variety of courses on U.S. history and the United States’ relationship with the world including: F.D.R. to Obama: U.S. Politics and Reform; The Vietnam Wars; The U.S. & Vietnam: Then & Now, which includes a one-week travel component to Ho Chi Minh City; Philadelphia Revealed: Finding the Hidden City; America in the 1960s; America as Empire.